omre US

 As we age, our NMN and NAD+ levels naturally decline, which can lead to various age-related health issues.
 Supplementing with NMN has been suggested to help mitigate these concerns.

 A study in Japanese men found that NMN supplementation significantly increased NAD+ levels in the blood, pointing to its potential for maintaining youthful energy levels and combating insulin resistance (6).
-Insulin sensitivity tends to decrease with age, contributing to conditions like diabetes.

 Another exciting finding is that NMN supplementation may improve both physical and mental health in older adults by reducing drowsiness and improving muscle responsiveness.